-> Having a mold allergy is kind of like a double-edged sword.
-Yes it causes a whole host of health problems, but it also makes a person more aware of its surrounding and therefore can quickly spot when it’s starting to becomes a serious problem.
+Having a mold allergy is kind of like a double-edged sword.
+Yes, it causes a whole host of health problems, but it also makes a person more aware of its presence and can therefore quickly spot when it’s becoming a serious problem.

-> Why Does it Become Such a Problem?
+Why Does it Become Such a Problem?

 The reason why mold becomes such a big problem so fast is because it reproduces by forming millions of spores.
 These microscopic mold spores cannot be seen by the naked eye.
 And, what’s worse is that these spores are able to survive under conditions that visible mold cannot.